societyinforisk/blog/content/pages/about.md

 If you are interested in contributing to the SIRA blog, please use the contact form to request and account.

-&nbsp;
 ### SIRA Mangement Team:

-The current board members are:
+The current (2014) board members are:

 - Allison Miller - President
 - John Hoffoss